-Generally, EISB persists provided groundwater geochemistry is conducive to the survival of DHC and there are VOCs and electron donor to support DHC.
-If EVO is consumed by the bacteria and further VOC degradation is needed, then more EVO can be added.
-The need for supplemental injections to maintain EISB will be assessed based on the results of post-injection groundwater monitoring [described in Section 6 and in the Operations, Maintenance, and Environmental Monitoring Plan (Appendix B)].
-Depending on VOC concentrations, additional EVO may need to be added to the UCRS to support ongoing EISB if the TOC concentration in UCRS groundwater decreased below approximately 10 mg/L. At SWMU 211-A, additional EVO can be added via injection wells installed during the initial amendment delivery described above or new injections wells with screens that intercept fractures can be installed if needed.
-The process for supplemental EISB injections is essentially the same as the EISB injection approach described above in Section 4.4, except that bacterial consortium (i.e., bioaugmentation) generally is unnecessary.
-The process for delivering more EVO is provided in the Operations, Maintenance, and Environmental Monitoring Plan (Appendix B).
+Generally, EISB persists provided groundwater geochemistry is conducive to the survival of DHC, and there are VOCs and electron donor to support DHC.
+If EVO is consumed by the bacteria and further VOC degradation is needed, then more EVO can be added by performing maintenance EISB injections in existing wells.
+The need for maintenance EISB injections will be assessed based on the results of post-injection groundwater monitoring [described in Section 6 and in the OM&M Plan (Appendix A)].
+Factors that will be evaluated when assessing the need and potential schedule for maintenance EISB injections include concentration trends of VOCs and degradation/end products; concentration of TOC; and geochemical parameters (including ORP, DO and pH).
+For example, if VOC concentration trends in performance MWs suggest that higher VOC concentrations are persisting over time with a coincident reduction in degradation product, then maintenance EISB injections may be needed to support ongoing EISB.
+EISB maintenance injections also may be needed if additional VOC treatment is needed, TOC concentrations are low (e.g., < 10 mg/L),6 and groundwater geochemical parameters in the UCRS are outside the optimal ranges for EISB (Table 4).
+Evaluation about whether maintenance EISB injections are needed, however, should be based on multiple lines of evidence, considering the factors listed above and other factors such as ratios of parent and degradation products, spatial and temporal variability in groundwater sample results, and the overall treatment progress.
+These factors will be analyzed, and the need for additional EVO injections will be assessed.
+The OM&M Plan has additional discussion on EISB maintenance (Appendix A).
+Performance and long-term monitoring data and a discussion of EISB maintenance, if necessary, will be reported to the FFA parties as described in Section 6.2.

+At SWMU 211-A, maintenance EISB injections will be performed via injection wells installed during the initial amendment delivery described above or new injections wells with screens that intercept fractures can be installed if needed.
+The process for maintenance EISB injections is essentially the same as the initial EISB injection approach described above in Section 4.4.2, except that bacterial consortium (i.e., bioaugmentation) generally is unnecessary during maintenance EISB injection.
+Additional information regarding the need for maintenance EISB injections delivering more EVO and the process for addressing biofouling of the injection wells, if necessary, is provided in the OM&M Plan (Appendix A).